nschloe/pipdate/README.md

 This can, for example, be used by module authors to notify users of upgrades of their own modules.

-Additionally, pipdated provides the little command-line helper tool `pipdate` and `pipdate3` for upgrading _all_ pip/pip3-installed packages.
+Additionally, pipdate provides the little command-line helper tool `pipdate` and `pipdate3` for upgrading _all_ pip/pip3-installed packages.

 ### Installation

-pipdated is [available from the Python Package Index](https://pypi.python.org/pypi/pipdated/), so simply type
+pipdate is [available from the Python Package Index](https://pypi.python.org/pypi/pipdate/), so simply type
 ```
-pip install pipdated
+pip install pipdate
 ```

 ### Testing

-To run the pipdated unit tests, check out this repository and type
+To run the pipdate unit tests, check out this repository and type
 ```
 pytest
 ```